FailAcademy/learning/adp-london/_slides/week-05/01-intro-to-meteor.md

 In 2011 NPM had not yet established itself as the de-facto package manager for Node applications.

-Because of Meteor unique architecture , and in order to preserve it's simple developer experience, while allowing 3rd party developers to contribute useful packages for use with Meteor, MDG built a proprietary packaging system.
+Because of Meteor's unique architecture, and in order to preserve its simple developer experience, while allowing 3rd party developers to contribute useful packages for use with Meteor, MDG built a proprietary packaging system.

 The community responded by building a package hub called: